qureshi-mateen/qureshi-mateen/README.md

 - 👋 Hi, I’m @qureshi-mateen
-- 👀 I’m interested in MEAN Stack & WebRTC & Blockchain
+- 👀 I’m interested in MEAN Stack & WebRTC
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Cloud Computing
-- 💞️ I’m looking to collaborate on MEAN Stack projects
+- 💞️ I’m looking to collaborate on MEAN Stack or more of a backend related projects
 - 📫 How to reach me : qureshi.mateen1994@gmail.com

 <!---